Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/lesson-06.md

 # React + Express

-Connect a React front end to an Express backend.
+The goal this class is to take the work from last class and connect a React front end to your Express server.

 ## Introduction